Stochastic Quantum Information Geometry and Speed Limits at the Trajectory Level: Conditional Quantum Fisher Information

 The first two terms are the incoherent and coherent contribution, respectively, analogous to the ensemble-based expression

-Crucially, at the single-outcome level, the cross-term $f_{Q,\alpha}^X$ appears in Eq.~\eqref{trajdec}.
+Crucially, at the single-outcome level, the cross-term $\tilde{f}_{Q,\alpha}^X$ appears in Eq.~\eqref{trajdec}.
 Explicitly, we have that

 thus showing that such genuinely trajectory-dependent contribution arises from the interference between population shifts and basis rotations.
-Unlike the incoherent and coherent terms, which are strictly non-negative, the cross-term $f_Q^X$ can be negative.
+Unlike the incoherent and coherent terms, which are strictly non-negative, the cross-term $\tilde{f}_Q^X$ can be negative.
 While, at first sight, this might appear counterintuitive, negative values imply destructive interference, where the classical re-weighting of probabilities and the quantum rotation of the basis act in opposition relative to the probe state $\ket{\alpha}$.
-This interference effect is a strictly local feature: when averaged over the ensemble, the cross-term vanishes ($\langle f_Q^X \rangle = 0$), allowing us to recover the standard decomposition of the QFI.
-If the measurement basis coincides with the spectral basis of $\rho_\theta$ (i.e., $\ket{\alpha} = \ket{x}$), both the coherent and cross term vanish, and $f_{Q,x}(\theta)(x,\theta) = f_{Q,x}^{\mathrm{IC}}(\theta)$, thus recovering the classical SFI limit.
+This interference effect is a strictly local feature: when averaged over the ensemble, the cross-term vanishes ($\langle \tilde{f}_Q^X \rangle = 0$), allowing us to recover the standard decomposition of the QFI.
+If the measurement basis coincides with the spectral basis of $\rho_\theta$ (i.e., $\ket{\alpha} = \ket{x}$), the off-diagonal terms drop out and $\tilde{f}_{Q,x}(\theta) = \tilde{f}_{Q,x}^{\mathrm{IC}}(\theta)$; if, in addition, $L_\theta|x\rangle$ has support only within the eigenspace of $p_x$ [cf. Appendix~\ref{app:equality}, condition~(i)], this coincides with the primary CQFI $f_{Q,x}(\theta)$ and recovers the classical SFI limit.
 This is the case, for example, under quasi-static or adiabatic evolutions, where the system remains in an eigenstate.

-This embodies a key central result of our study: the CQFI generalizes the SFI to the quantum domain, preserving the decomposition into probability evolution and basis rotation , while unveiling the transient interference hidden in ensemble averages.
+This embodies a key central result of our study: the CQFI generalizes the SFI to the quantum domain, preserving the decomposition into probability evolution and basis rotation, while unveiling the transient interference hidden in ensemble averages.
 To approach the quantum thermodynamic geometry \cite{roadmap2025} conditioned to the trajectory level, in the following Section, we make use of the CQFI with respect to time as a metric.